Last Updated: November 2, 2024

 Early Life

-Ed Hochuli was born on December 25, 1950 in Milwaukee, Wisconsin and was the second child in a family of six children.
+Ed Hochuli was born on December 25, 1950, in Milwaukee, Wisconsin.
+He was the second child in a family of six children.
 When he was eight years old, his family moved to Tucson, Arizona.
-He attended Canyon del Oro High School in the Tucson suburb of Oro Valley, Arizona and graduated in 1969.
-While in high school, he played football, basketball, ran track, and was on the wrestling team.
-He then attended the University of Texas at El Paso where he played linebacker on the school's football team from 1969 to 1972.
+Ed attended Canyon del Oro High School in the Tucson suburb of Oro Valley, Arizona, and graduated in 1969.
+While in high school, he played football and basketball, ran track, and was on the wrestling team.
+Hochuli then attended the University of Texas at El Paso, where he played linebacker on the school's football team from 1969 to 1972.
 He earned All-Western Athletic Conference academic honors in 1972 and graduated with his bachelor's degree with honors the same year.

 Inspired by his father's career as a wills and estates planner, Hochuli then decided to pursue further studies in law.
 He earned his Juris Doctor from the University of Arizona Law School in 1976.
 While in law school, he served as a law clerk for two years under United States District Judge Carl Muecke.